Higher discriminants and the topology of algebraic maps: Stalks and Bounds

 \section{Stalks and Bounds}

 In this section we recall results of D. Massey \cite{Ma} on the relation between stalks of perverse sheaves, local polar varieties, and the characteristic cycle, and draw corollaries by plugging in our newfound understanding of the characteristic cycle in terms of higher discriminants.
+We work in the complex analytic setting.

 Let $K$ be a constructible sheaf complex or a constructible function.
 Fix $p \in Y$, and choose a general system of coordinates $(y_1,\ldots, y_{\dim Y})$ at $p$.
 We write $\Xi_{y_i}$ for the restriction to $y_i = 0$.
 For the remainder of the section, we {\em always} take vanishing cycles, nearby cycles, and restriction with respect to these coordinates and in the coordinate order, and thus drop the subscripts.
 I.e., $\Psi \Phi \Psi \Xi K := \Psi_{y_4} \Phi_{y_3} \Psi_{y_2} \Xi_{y_1} K$.